 Denise Pittman, Executive Assistant

-The Rev. James Moos is Executive Minister of the UCC's Wider Church Ministries and Co-executive of UCC/Disciples' Global Ministries.
+The Rev. James Moos is Associate General Minister of the UCC's Wider Church Ministries and Co-executive of UCC/Disciples' Global Ministries.

 Following his ordination in 1986, Moos was called to Adams County Parish, UCC, where he served until 1991.
 Moos then became senior pastor at Bismarck (N.D.)
 UCC, serving 15 years before accepting the call as executive minister of UCC Wider Church Ministries.